Menu

 Access at home

 In your child’s diary are their log-ins for TT Rockstars, Sumdog and Spelling Shed.
 These can be used at home for children to practice their times table fluency, arithmetic fluency and their weekly spellings.
+Children can also access 'Hit the Button' to practice their mathematics fluency, this does not require a log in.

 Autumn 1